 Study abroad is a two-semester 6-credit course in Chinese language, literature and culture to be undertaken in a university in a Chinese speaking country.
 Students will return from the foreign university with raw marks (over 100) which will be converted into grades according to University of Ghana grading system.

-BA KISWAHILI FACULTY
+BA KISWAHILI

-Josephine Dzahene-Quarshie - Senior Lecturer/ Head of Dept.

-BA (Ghana) PhD (London)
+Josephine Dzahene-Quarshie - Senior Lecturer/ Coordinator BA (Ghana) PhD (London)

-Sarah Marjie-Okyere - Assistant Lecturer (study Leave)
+Sarah Marjie-Okyere - Lecturer

-BA MPhil (Ghana)
+BA MPhil (Ghana), PhD (Kenya)